etwk/blog/content/lists/books.md

 - [ ] The Lives of Animals (J. M. Coetzee) #fiction #must

 ## Science
-- [ ] Why Animals Talk: The New Science of Animal Communication
+- [ ] Why Animals Talk: The New Science of Animal Communication (Arik Kershenbaum)
-- [ ] Learn to Orgasm in 4 Acts
 - [ ] How Life Works: A User's Guide to the New Biology #must
 - [ ] Gendered Brain (Gina Rippon) #must
 - [ ] How to Create a Mind: The Secret of Human Thought Revealed